arcseldon/ip-conn-webtask/README.md

 The code is written using ES6 constructs, but nothing that is not supported by Node 5.5 out of the box.
-In other words, although we use Babel to compile the ES6 Javascript from src/ to build/ directories, it is quite possible to code and run the code directly from the src/ directory using Node 5.5 with babel polyfill support.
+In other words, although we use Babel to compile the ES6 Javascript from src/ to build/ directories, it is quite possible to code and run the code directly from the src/ directory using Node 5.5 without any babel / polyfill support.
 For this reason, opted not to use destructuring, default params, or ES6 modules for this project.
 Also, I found no need for sourcemaps, for the reason given above, I can just comfortably work directly from src.

 That said, you can switch on compile watch and test watch, lint watch by running:

 ```
-watch: compile
-watch: test
-watch: lint
+npm run watch:compile
+npm run watch:test
+npm run watch:lint
 ```

 Also, I use Webstorm 11 IDE, and have quite a few conveniences set up to automate alot of tasks, but there are no dependencies etc on any given Editor / IDE.